 - Corporate ownership.
 C corporations have no restrictions on ownership, but S corporations do.
 S corps are restricted to no more than 100 shareholders, and shareholders must be US citizens/residents.
 S corporations cannot be owned by C corporations, other S corporations, LLCs, partnerships or many trusts.
 Also, S corporations can have only one class of stock (disregarding voting rights), while C corporations can have multiple classes.
 C corporations therefore provide a little more flexibility when starting a business if you plan to grow, expand the ownership or sell your corporation.

-Making the S corporation (S corp) election
+S corporation (S corp) election

 To become an S corporation, you must file Form 2553 with the IRS.
 The IRS instructions—which can be a bit tough to follow—require that an election is considered effective in the current tax year only if the Form 2553 is completed and filed: